The EuroQCI is building a secure quantum communication infrastructure spanning the whole EU, including its overseas territories.

 Terrestrial segment

-The EuroQCI’s first implementation phase started in January 2023 with the support of the Commission’s Digital Europe Programme, with a focus on the following areas:
+The first implementation phase of the EuroQCI’s terrestrial segment took place from to 2023 to 2025 with the support of the Commission’s Digital Europe Programme, with a focus on the following areas:

 - A set of industrial projects to develop and mature the key technological building blocks for the EuroQCI, with the aim of developing Europe’s quantum communication ecosystem and industry.